argoproj/argo-cd/docs/user-guide/helm.md

 ## Helm Release Name

 By default, the Helm release name is equal to the Application name to which it belongs.
-Sometimes, especially on a centralised Argo CD, you may want to override that  name, and it is possible with the `release-name` flag on the cli:
+Sometimes, especially on a centralised ArgoCD, you may want to override that  name, and it is possible with the `release-name` flag on the cli:

 ```bash